opensciencegrid/tarball-client/README.md

 Pass `--version` to set the version of the tarball, e.g. `--version 3.5.21`.
 If not present, it will use the version of the `osg-version` RPM or "unknown".
+Note that `--version` is only used for the name of the tarball -- you cannot build an earlier build a tarball from an earlier release by passing that release to `--version`.

 ### Building in a VM